 The human bodies are made up of various significant organ systems that work together to make a person sound, fit and healthy.
-The teeth and gums are also among them, an important part that not only give you a beautiful smile, but also signify good oral health that is very significant for life.
+The teeth and gums are also among them, an important part that not only gives you a beautiful smile but also signify good oral health that is very significant for life.

-Ayurveda pays a significant importance to oral health and towards the practice of oral hygiene.
-It believes cultural scale, oral health activities such as flossing, brushing and regular dental cleanings are important for healthy life.
+Ayurveda pays significant importance to oral health and towards the practice of oral hygiene.
+It believes cultural scale, oral health activities such as flossing, brushing, and regular dental cleanings are important for a healthy life.

-Keeping dental health healthy can also help to lessen or rid the development of dreadful dental problems like receding gums, cavities, Gingivitis,cracked teeth and tooth sensitivity.
-Ayurvedic oral hygiene methods say proper chewing of food is very important for digestion, it have a famous quote for it “Eat your liquids and drink your solids.”
+Keeping dental health healthy can also help to lessen or rid the development of dreadful dental problems like receding gums, cavities, Gingivitis, cracked teeth, and tooth sensitivity.
+Ayurvedic oral hygiene methods say proper chewing of food is very important for digestion, it has a famous quote for it “Eat your liquids and drink your solids.”

 How To Get Rid Of Gingivitis At Home

-Oil pulling is ancient Ayurvedic dental technique for oral care; it involves swishing of oil in a mouth for around 20 minutes on an empty stomach.
-It is also known as “kavala” or “gundusha,” a method to clean and detoxify oral health.
-According to Ayurveda oil pulling can help to fortify the gums, teeth and jaw whereas preventing tooth decay.
+Oil pulling is an ancient Ayurvedic dental technique for oral care; it involves swishing of oil in a mouth for around 20 minutes on an empty stomach.
+It is also known as “Kavala” or “gundusha,” a method to clean and detoxify oral health.
+According to Ayurveda oil pulling can help to fortify the gums, teeth, and jaw whereas preventing tooth decay.

 Oil pulling also helps to draw out bacteria from the mouth, keeps gums healthy and brightens the teeth.
 A study published on 2017 Jan 7 by “Department of Oral Medicine and Radiology” Karnataka, India.
 Oil pulling can bring improvement in oral hygiene when practiced correctly and regularly.

 - Take 1 tablespoon of sesame oil and put into your mouth.

 - Now gently swish it around for about 20 minutes.